future-proof-iot/RIOT-rs/examples/minimal/README.md

 # minimal

-This application tries to be a _compile time_ test to see RIOT-rs' minimal RAM/ROM usage ("doing nothing", with all features disabled).
+This application tries to be a _compile time_ test to see Ariel OS' minimal RAM/ROM usage ("doing nothing", with all features disabled).